-• If the skater presents more than one extra turn than required for the maximum level of the category.
+• For Categories with a maximum level of three (3) or below: If the skater presents more than one extra turn than required for the maximum level of the category.

 Note: regardless of the number of cumulative errors noted above, the TP cannot reduce the element lower than level Base.